top of page

 The National Committee for Governance Policy

-The NCGP has issued a GCG General Guidelines, which have been used and reaffirmed by many legal instruments in Indonesia, introduces 5 (five) main principles of GCG:
+The NCGP has issued a GCG General Guidelines, which have been used and reaffirmed by many legal instruments in Indonesia, introducing 5 (five) main principles of GCG:

-This principle entails timely, sufficient, clear, accurate, comparable, and accessible provision of information concerning the corporation to the stakeholders.
-Such information includes, but not limited to, financial report, list of controlling and minority shareholders, executive shareholders, internal control and audit system, GCG and compliance system, and any events which could fatally influence the corporation.
+This principle entails the timely, sufficient, clear, accurate, comparable, and accessible provision of information concerning the corporation to stakeholders.
+Such information includes, but is not limited to, the financial report, the list of controlling and minority shareholders, executive shareholders, internal control and audit system, GCG and compliance system, and any events which could majorly influence the corporation.

-This principle compels corporations to be operated correctly and in a scaled manner, in accordance with the interest of the company, while also taking into account the interest of shareholders and other stakeholders.
-Accountability is essentially the ability of companies to account for their operation transparently and reasonably, which is the key to a sustainable operation.
+This principle compels corporations to be operated correctly and in a scaled manner, in accordance with the interest of the company, whilst also considering the interest of shareholders and other stakeholders.
+Accountability refers to the ability of companies to account for their operation transparently and reasonably, which is the key to a sustainable operation.
 This entails clear structuring of company organs, each with their own tasks and roles.
-Internal control system in the form of reward and punishment system and compliance to code of conduct is one of the ways to achieve accountability.
+The internal control system, in the form of a reward and punishment system and compliance with the code of conduct is one of the ways to achieve accountability.

 This principle concerns companies’ external compliance with national laws and regulations, as well as to the most immediate community and environment of the company.
 CSR is part of this initiative, in order to boost legitimacy and acceptance from society as good corporate citizen.